dtkutzke/lstm/README.md

 ```
 python main.py
 ```
 Some important parameters are provided that you can change.
 First, you can the sequence length by changing the sequenceArray in the file.
-You can also change the classes to train on by changing the classNamesSub array to include or exclude classes.
+Second, you can also change the classes to train on by changing the classNamesSub array to include or exclude classes.
+Third, if you want to change how many augmented images to produce for a given class sample, you can change the augmentation_batch_size parameter.
+This will augment a single instance 20 times using the Keras.ImageGenerator with translation in both horizontal and vertical directions, and rotation.
+Fourth, if you wish to change (although I don't recommend it) the traing epochs, you can change epochsLstm andepochsMlp.

+## General notes
+*You need to have scikit-learn, keras, tensorflow, and opencv installed to run the examples and retrain.
+*The main files to understand are:
+	- venv - this is the virtual environment file.
+I recommend setting up a virtual environment of your own and placing these files in there